Bishoujo Senshi Sailor Moon // An Introduction

 As the manga and anime continued, both were building immense popularity, far surpassing the expectations of TV Asahi and Naoko Takeuchi herself.
 Initially, only 46 episodes of the anime were slated for production, but in 1993, the second Sailor Moon series, Sailor Moon R began.
 Along with the unexpected second series, we witnessed the coming of something new: the Sailor Moon musical.

 The first Sailor Moon musical enjoyed financial success but was not appreciated by critics.
-Despite bad reviews, the musical version would continue on, performing different productions up until 2005, eight years after the anime and manga ended!
-All together, 29 separate productions were performed, and it is currently not known if the musicals will continue or not, as they are on a "hiatus".
+Despite bad reviews, the musical version would continue on, running different productions up until 2005, eight years after the anime and manga ended.

 Over the years, Sailor Moon has represented many things to many people.
-For a huge number of anime fans, Sailor Moon was their "first anime" which makes it nostalgic for a lot of fans, and for some, it doesn't mean much else.
+For a huge number of anime fans, Sailor Moon was their "first anime" which makes it nostalgic for many people, and for some, it doesn't mean much else.
 However, some people never truly grow out of Sailor Moon, and it always holds some special meaning for them.
-It has unquestionably affected many peoples lives, and dramatically so.
+It has unquestionably affected many individuals' lives.
 Who knows what it is in particular that drew us all to the sailor-suited pretty soldier in the first place, but we know that we're here to stay.